-Using a specialist money transfer service generally means that you get a better exchange rate compared to the banks.
+Using a dedicated money transfer service instead of a bank generally means you get a better exchange rate.

-If you use specialist international money transfer services, there’s a good chance that you’re already getting the best possible exchange range.
-However, if you’re still using your bank, then you may be getting ripped off.
-The value you receive from a money transfer mostly relies on the exchange rates and fees – and with so many options available, the exchange rates can vary greatly.
+If you use dedicated international money transfer services, it’s likely that you’re already getting the best possible exchange range.
+If you’re still using your bank to transfer funds then you may be getting ripped off.
+The value you receive from a money transfer mostly depends on the exchange rates and fees and with so many options available, exchange rates can vary greatly.

 How do I get the best exchange rate?

 It’s quite easy to find the best exchange rates, however you must also make sure the fees for your transfer are competitive, otherwise you’ll lose money this way.

 Here are some tips to ensure you get the best deal on fees and exchange rates when transferring money:

 - Find out what the current rates are.
 You should have a reliable baseline to compare the rates offered by money transfer companies and banks.
 Two reputable currency conversion resources include XE and Oanda.
 These are free tools you can use to see live conversion rates and both sites feature currency conversion calculators.